Thai protesters stage anti-government rally despite activists release

 Anon and Panupong appeared in good health when they exited the court and pledged to continue protesting.
 "We will join protests that are in accordance with the constitution, he said.

-On the condition of release and violating article 116 of the Thai criminal code, the equivalent of sedition, he said he has always acted peacefully in accordance with the constitution and that government should stop its harassment.
+He said he had always acted peacefully in accordance with the constitution and that government should stop its harassment.
 Their release, however, did not appease more than 1,000 demonstrators who moved ahead with an anti-government rally in Bangkok's shopping district.

 "Do not harass the citizens," protesters shouted at a bridge in front the MBK shopping centre despite police appeals to disperse.
 They chanted "Police get out" and "Dictatorship shall fall" and gave the three-finger salutes of pro-democracy protesters who are demanding the dissolution of parliament, amending the constitution and new elections.